1.1. Stylus and record care

 For more information about Diamonds and Styli types please here.

-2.1.
 Leads connections

-NB: Please remember correct orientation of the leads because of cartridge terminal PINs dimensions of 1.2 mm and headshell PINs normally only 1.0 mm.
+We recommend to connect lead wires to the cartridge and headshell before mounting the cartridge on the headshell.
+Please remember correct orientation of the leads.
+Ortofon SH-4 headshell and Ortofon cartridges' terminal PINs diameter is 1.2 mm, while Ortofon headshells' PINs diameter is normally only 1.0 mm.
+Using LW 7N with the SH-4 headshell requies the LW 7N shell side clamp to be widened a little bit to fit on the SH-4 PINs.
 If shifted around, it may cause over-tightening of the assembly.
 Being aware about this detail, you will avoid the risk of having the cartridge's terminal PINs fall out.

-2.3.
 Azimuth, vertical alignment

 Azimuth adjustment or vertical alignment of the cartridge is very important for optimal channel separation.

-The checking is easily done by lowering the cartridge onto a thin mirror placed on the record surface and examining whether the reflection lines up square with the cartridge, when viewed from the front.
 During this test tonearm must still be parallel to the record surface.
 If not obtainable because of mirror thickness, remove record and work directly on the mat.
 If alignment is still incorrect and not adjustable because of fixed headshell, the only solution is to resort to packing on one side of the head-shell.

-Watch this video that explains how to check and adjust Azimuth:
+Watch this video that explains how to check and adjust Azimuth

-2.4.
 Tonearm level, Vertical Tracking Angle (VTA)

 Cartridges are constructed so that cantilever angle corresponds to the 20 deg. record cutting angle, when the cartridge is loaded with recommended tracking force and the cartridge base is parallel with the tonearm and this again is parallel to the record surface.